RCRJ 201 Introduction to the Criminal Justice Process (3)

 RCRJ 423 Student Legal Services Internship Seminar (4)

-Interns work in the Legal Service Office on campus under the supervision of a practicing attorney gaining valuable first-hand experience with the legal process.
-Interns must take RCRJ 424 or 425 during the fall semester.
-During the spring semester participation in a weekly seminar covering various areas of substantive law is required in addition to office hours.
-Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
-Co-requisite(s): RCRJ 424 or 425 and permission of instructor.
+Interns work five hours weekly fall thru spring semesters at Student Legal Services on campus under the supervision of a practicing attorney, gaining valuable first-hand experience with law practice and the legal process.
+Interns must take R CRJ 424 or 425 during the fall or spring semester.
+During the fall semester, participation in training seminars covering substantive law and a court observation are also required.
+Open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
+Corequisite(s): R CRJ 424 or 425: and permission of instructor.

 The general principles of substantive criminal law studied through analysis of judicial opinions, text and, where appropriate, social science research.
 Principles such as mens rea, causation, harm, and actus reus are of recurring importance.
 They are considered both in the context of the definition of substantive criminal offenses, such as murder, assault and conspiracy, and with respect to such defenses as insanity, duress, self defense, mistake of fact or law and others.
 Prerequisite(s): junior or senior class standing.